Frequently Asked Questions

 How do we build a World Federation?

 World federalists agree on the goal of a democratic, world federation, but have different opinions as to which route to take.
 Given that it cannot be known in advance how a world federation will actually come about, this diversity of opinions provides flexibility and strength to the movement.
-The various routes towards a world federation include:
+The pathways to a world federation include reform of the UN, cooperation between the world's democracies, integration of regions like the European Union and the East African Union, and bottom-up grassroots global democracy from outside any of the current systems.

 Free democracies could form a union.
 More autocratic countries might then have economic and political incentives to join the union and democratize.
 One day, this could grow into a world federation.